openapistack/openapi-backend/DOCS.md

 ## Class OpenAPIBackend

-The OpenAPIBackend is the main class you can interact with.
+OpenAPIBackend is the main class you can interact with.
 You can create a new instance and initalize it with your OpenAPI document and handlers.

-### new OpenAPIBackend(opts): OpenAPIBackend
+### new OpenAPIBackend(opts)

 Creates an instance of OpenAPIBackend and returns it.